-What Does The Institutional Ownership Tell Us About United Parcel Service?
+What Does The Institutional Ownership Tell Us About United Bancshares?

-We can see that United Parcel Service does have institutional investors; and they hold 57% of the stock.
+As you can see, institutional investors own 11% of United Bancshares.
 This implies the analysts working for those institutions have looked at the stock and they like it.
 But just like anyone else, they could be wrong.
 It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
-So it is worth checking the past earnings trajectory of United Parcel Service, (below).
+So it is worth checking the past earnings trajectory of United Bancshares, (below).
 Of course, keep in mind that there are other factors to consider, too.

 General Public Ownership